blitz0p3rations/blitz0p3rations.github.io/_posts/2023-06-05-IT-Company.md

 - Isolate Uploaded Files: Store uploaded files in a separate directory outside of the web root, ensuring they cannot be directly accessed via URL.
 Use server-side scripts to serve files to users.

-- Implement Content Disposition Headers: Set proper content disposition headers when serving files to users.
+- Implement Content-Disposition Headers: Set proper content-disposition headers when serving files to users.
 This can prevent browsers from automatically executing certain file types, such as scripts.

 - Scan for Malware: Implement a system to scan uploaded files for malware or suspicious content before allowing them to be stored on the server.